megacamelus/camel-upstream-info/camel-documentation/camel-xj.md

 In the stylesheet we just provided the minimal required type hints to get the same result.
-The supported type hints are exactly the same as XJ writes to a XML document when converting from json to xml.
+The supported type hints are exactly the same as XJ writes to an XML document when converting from json to xml.

-In the end, that means that we can feed back in the result document from the json to xml transformation sample above:
+In the end, that means that we can feed back in the result document from the JSON to XML transformation sample above:

     <?xml version="1.0" encoding="UTF-8"?>
     <object xmlns:xj="http://camel.apache.org/component/xj" xj:type="object">